George Russell (racing driver)

 George William Russell (/ɹʌsəl/; born 15 February 1998) is a British racing driver who competes in Formula One for Mercedes.
-Russell has won Formula One Grands Prix across seven seasons.
+Russell has won Formula One Grands Prix across eight seasons.

 Born and raised in King's Lynn, Russell began competitive kart racing aged seven.
-After a successful karting career—culminating in back-to-back victories at the junior direct-drive Karting European Championship in 2011 and 2012—Russell graduated to junior formulae.
+After a successful karting career—culminating in back-to-back victories at the junior European Championship in 2011 and 2012—Russell graduated to junior formulae.
 He won his first title at the 2014 BRDC F4 Championship.
 He then won the 2017 GP3 Series and the 2018 FIA Formula 2 Championship back-to-back with ART, becoming the fifth driver to win the GP2/Formula 2 championship in their rookie season and the second driver to win both titles in their respective rookie seasons.